 Here we’re taking most of those elements and turning it into an incredibly delicious salad with fresh flavors.

 I’ve played with this recipe enough to know that something else needs to be in the salad in addition to the corn.

-I love adding black beans to add heartiness, and beans and corn are the best of friends in terms of flavor affinity.
+I love adding black beans to add heartiness, and beans and sweet corn are the best of friends in terms of flavor affinity.

 As far as what else goes with Mexican Street Corn, avocado is great, as is tomato.
 But if you’re adding those ingredients, the salad won’t keep for long as leftovers since the avocado will get brown, and the tomatoes will get mealy.